igrishaev/pg2/README.md

  {:id 2 :text_arr ["foo" nil "bar"]}]
 ~~~

-Postgres supports plenty of operators that accept arrays.
-Say, the `&&` one
+Postgres supports plenty of operators for arrays.
+Say, the `&&` one checks if
-checks if there is at least one common element on both sides.
-Here is how we can
+there is at least one common element on both sides.
+Here is how we find those
-find those items that have either "tree", "four", or "five":
+records that have either "tree", "four", or "five":

 ~~~clojure
 (pg/execute conn